 There was a lot of build-up, hype, expectation — pick a word any word — for me before starting NEVERNIGHT.
 I knew that it was dark and violent with a wicked assassin and a cat that wasn’t a cat but I didn’t know much more than that.
 And it did live up to the pitch.

 “Nothing is where you start.
 Own nothing, Know nothing.
 Be nothing.”

 “Because then you can do anything.”

 This is a revenge story, a coming of age in a time of blood story, a violent one, a twisty one, and a funny one.
 Yes, it was actually quite funny.
 What I didn’t expect, I guess, was it to read so..
-I hesitate to say YA, because it was smart and clever and brutal and I don’t want to say YA books aren’t all those things.
+I hesitate to say YA, because it’s not, but it was smart and clever and brutal and I don’t want to say YA books aren’t all those things.
 Because we know they are.
-But I guess I thought this was going to be more adult-sounding or adult-feeling than it was?
+But I guess I thought this was going to be more adult-sounding or adult-feeling than it was, than it’s supposed to be?
 It’s really hard to describe my disconnect over this.
 But that didn’t really take away any enjoyment.

 “Are you honestly telling me you’ve come to train among the most feared assassins in the Republic and you’re afraid of the bloody dark?“

 Did I love it?
 No. But I did like it.
 And there were characters that I did love (Mercurio!
 Mr Kindly!).
 I enjoyed the time with the school of assassins because I liked the competition and training aspect of it.
 I enjoyed the flashbacks and learning what drove Mia to this particular path.
 I enjoyed the banter, though felt a bit lukewarm about the relationship, and the hilarity in the back and forth riffing Mia does with Mr Kindly.
 I am definitely here for more twists and more reveals for book two because we’re definitely owed at least one big one and I can’t wait.